 This Sunday took us to Carlsberg Byen, site of the former brewery now being done up as yet another shiny new area based around the experience economy.
 Development started in 2008 when the last of the brewing moved to Fredericia.
 The size of 50 football pitches, it’s all really nicely done and sure to be a tourist magnet – Carlsberg Visitor Centre, close to the zoo, etc.

-The DAC podwalk starts at Ny Tap Plads, ie the Vesterbro end, where a lot of workers would have arrived.
+The DAC podwalk starts at Ny Tap Plads, ie the Vesterbro end, where a lot of the workers would have arrived for work.
 Ny Tap itself has now been pulled down, and Enghave station is to be rebuilt as Carlsberg station.